tmaasen/nutritional-psychiatry-database/README.md

 ## Acknowledgments

-- USDA FoodData Central for the foundation nutritional data
+- USDA FoodData Central and OpenFoodFacts for the foundation nutritional data
 - Researchers advancing the field of nutritional psychiatry
 - Contributors and advisors to this project